 - The sales tax permit enables you to purchase products or supplies from a wholesaler and not have to pay sales tax, as long as the products or finished product is intended for resale to the general public.

-How To Apply For A Sales Tax Id:
+Apply For A Sales Tax Id:

 Communicating with customers